 With the exception of public safety positions and certain labor type positions, applications are only accepted when there is an existing vacancy.
 When there is a vacancy the job is generally posted for five (5) working days.
 You may apply for a position with the City of Tuscaloosa two ways.
 You may apply online from anywhere you can obtain internet access.
 You may apply online at the Human Resources office in City Hall.
 More information can be obtained at Hiring Procedures.

-The qualifications for each position are listed in the “Minimum Qualifications” section of the posting.
+The qualifications for each position are listed in the Minimum Qualifications section of the posting.
 Some positions allow for a substitution of additional work experience in lieu of educational requirements or vice versa.
-If a position allows for substitution it will be stated in the minimum qualifications.
+If a position allows for substitution, it will be stated in the minimum qualifications.
 Also, some positions allow for obtaining certain credentials or licensures within a time period after hire.
-Again, if this is permissible it will be stated in the minimum qualifications
+Again, if this is permissible, it will be stated in the minimum qualifications.

 All appointments to covered jobs, including promotions and transfers, shall be on a probationary basis for a period of one year from the date of appointment.
 For those jobs in which the individual is required to meet state minimum standards, the probationary period shall conclude upon fulfillment of the standards or the passage of one year, whichever is later.